EBA is proud to partner with Virginia DJJ in providing quality, coordinated, and effective community-based services to youth throughout Virginia.

 Background:

-For the past several years, Virginia’s Department of Juvenile Justice has been undergoing a transformation intended to align practices with research and evidence-informed approaches that have been proven effective in reducing recidivism rates of juvenile offenders.
+Since 2017, Virginia’s Department of Juvenile Justice has been undergoing a transformation intended to align practices with research and evidence-informed approaches that have been proven effective in reducing recidivism rates of juvenile offenders.
 To achieve their vision of delivering a more effective and efficient approach to juvenile justice, DJJ has committed to three core principles, as well as a strategy to sustain and maintain the Transformation’s progress:

 EBA’s Role in Virginia:

-In October 2016, Virginia DJJ selected Evidence-Based Associates (EBA) and AMI Kids (AMI) to serve as the two Regional Service Coordinators responsible for developing a comprehensive continuum of evidence-based programs and services to effectively meet the needs of justice system involved youth.
-EBA oversees the service continuum in Central, and Northern regions of the Commonwealth; AMI serves the Western, Southern and Eastern regions.
-Service delivery under this new coordinated system of care began in January 2017 to ensure that an effective array of interventions is available for all juvenile justice-involved youth in the Commonwealth regardless of where they live.
+In October 2016, Virginia DJJ selected two Regional Service Coordination agencies responsible for developing a comprehensive continuum of evidence-based programs and services to effectively meet the needs of justice system involved youth.
+EBA began overseeing the service continuum in the Central and Northern regions of the Commonwealth; beginning in 2024, EBA was assigned service coordination across the state.
+Service delivery under this coordinated system of care began in January 2017 to ensure that an effective array of interventions is available for all juvenile justice involved youth in the Commonwealth regardless of where they live.

-EBA's Commitment to Virginia DJJ Transformation
+EBA's Commitment to Virginia DJJ’s Transformation

-Dr. Dan Edwards, EBA President said, “EBA was established in order to help child-serving public systems transform in order to deliver services that are more evidence-based, more family-friendly, and more effective.
+Dr. Dan Edwards, EBA President, said, “EBA was established in order to help child-serving public systems transform in order to deliver services that are more evidence-based, more family-friendly, and more effective.
 We’ve created a wide range of innovative tools, resources, and programs to partner with private service providers and public agencies like VA DJJ to accomplish their transformation goals.”

 VA Provider Directory Interactive Map